 HYDRA a file encryption/decryption tool developed as part of the gLite middleware,

+FTS (File Transfer Service) is a lightweight but fully functional set of services supporting data management;

+MIDDLEWARE COMPONENTS

 MPI (Message Passing Interface) is a library of routines providing concurrent execution of parallel programs;

-FTS (File Transfer Service) is a lightweight but fully functional set of services supporting data management;

-DPM (Disk Pool Manager) ;
+DPM (Disk Pool Manager) is a lightweight solution for disk storage management.
+If offers the required SRM [5] interfaces, hopefully without being complicated by other modes of access or complications such as tape storage systems.;

-LFC (LCG File Catalog)
+LFC (LCG File Catalog) is a high performance file catalog containing logical to physical file mappings.

 Additional tools